 Moodle is Birkbeck’s virtual learning environment.
 You will be given a Moodle account upon enrolment.
 You will use Moodle to access learning materials for your module, access and submit assignments, and receive grades and feedback on assignments.
 You will need your Birkbeck ITS username and password to login.
 If you need help with your Birkbeck ITS login details, please click here.

-Department of Computer Science (DCS) students have access to the department's extensive computing facilities as well as those managed by the Birkbeck's central IT Services (ITS).
+Department of Computer Science (DCS) students have access to the department's extensive computing facilities as well as those managed by the Birkbeck's IT Services (ITS).
 Your ITS username and password will be emailed to you on enrolment and your DCS password will be issued before or at the computer induction session for your programme.

 Module information and recommended reading